 ManageYourSelf is a project that deals with the diagnosis and monitoring of embedded platforms, in the framework of a collaboration with Telelogos, a French company expert in mobile management and data synchronization.
 ManageYourSelf aims to perform diagnostic and repair on a fleet of mobile smartphones and PDAs.
-The idea is to embed on the mobile devices a rule-based expert system and its set of politics, for example "if memory is full then delete (directory)". recognition is performed, using the parameters of the phones as the fact base.
+The idea is to embed on the mobile devices a rule-based expert system and its set of politics, for example "if memory full 'then delete (directory). recognition is performed, using the parameters of the phones as the fact base.
 Of course, it is impossible to foresee all the rules in advance.
-Upon detection of a non anticipated problem, a report containing all the system's information prior to the problem is sent to a server and a learning step, using decision trees, aims at updating the global knowledge base and its distributed instances.
-We are currently working on an incremental version of this learning step.
-Another current issue is to deal with a dynamic set of attributes.
-The following website gives many details: http://www.irisa.fr/dream/ManageYourself.
+Upon detection of a non anticipated problem, a report containing all the system's information prior to the problem is sent to a server.
+The learning step was first implemented using using decision trees, the aim being to characterize the faults and consequently update the global knowledge base and its distributed instances.
+This year, we studied an incremental version of this learning step in order to get an on-line process [20].
+This means being able to learn new faults characterizations and add new preventive rules, and also forget no longer needed ones.